dswisher/monogame-river-raid/README.md

 This is mainly a learning experience for me, to improve my understanding of the Monogame framework.
 I am loosely following the [20 game challenge](https://20_games_challenge.gitlab.io/challenge/).
+The page for [River Raid](https://20_games_challenge.gitlab.io/games/river_raid/) has a short list of requirements as a guide.
+There is also a [wikipedia](https://en.wikipedia.org/wiki/River_Raid) page for the game.

 # Hacks for M1 Mac